plc-queers-and-owen/jerpy/README.md

 the testCases directories should be in the working directory of your project.

 ## Currently Failing Phase 3:
-- mainReturnNotInt.jott (Wrong error, should fail for any non-void)
 - mismatchedReturn.jott (Just.
 Doesn't output anything?)
 - missingMain.jott (MUST INCLUDE MAIN)
 - whileKeyword.jott (Should instead fail PH3)